Residents

 Public Transit in Irving

 Irving has partnered with Dallas Area Rapid Transit (DART) for decades, contributing approximately $2 billion since 1983.
+These records provide a picture of Irving’s communications with DART over the past years.

 DART is a regional transit agency authorized under Chapter 452 of the Texas Transportation Code and was created in August 1983 by voters.
 DART is funded with a contribution from the 13 member cities of one-cent local sales tax.